Frances Grey, Duchess of Suffolk: Early life and first marriage

-Frances is considered to have been a strong and energetic woman.
-Her residence at Bradgate was a minor palace in Tudor style.
-After the death of her two brothers, the title Duke of Suffolk reverted to the crown, and was later granted to her husband.
-Frances had her daughters educated.
+Frances's residence at Bradgate was a minor palace in the Tudor style.
+After the deaths of her two brothers, the title Duke of Suffolk reverted to the crown, and was later granted to Frances's husband.
 Around 1541 Bishop John Aylmer was made chaplain to the duke, and tutor of Greek to Frances's daughter, Lady Jane Grey.

-At court
+At Court

 As the niece of Henry VIII, Frances was frequently at court.
 It was through her friendship with Catherine Parr that Frances' daughter Lady Jane Grey secured a place in the queen's household.
 There, Jane met Henry VIII's son and future successor, Edward.
 Henry VIII died on 28 January 1547, and Edward VI succeeded to the throne.
 Jane followed Catherine Parr to her new residence and was established as a member of the inner circle for the nine-year-old king.

-Frances and her sister Eleanor had been removed from succession in the will of King Henry VIII alongside the descendants of their aunt Margaret Tudor,though their daughters were still included following Edward's half-sisters Mary and Elizabeth.
-It is unclear as to these changes removing Frances from the line of succession.
+Frances and her sister Eleanor had been removed from succession in the will of King Henry VIII alongside the descendants of their aunt Margaret Tudor, though their daughters were still included following Edward's half-sisters Mary and Elizabeth.
+It is unclear as to the reasons for the changes which removed Frances from the line of succession.

 Catherine Parr then married Thomas Seymour, 1st Baron Seymour of Sudeley and Lord High Admiral.
 Lady Jane followed her to her new household.
 Frances, her husband, and other members of the aristocracy saw Jane as a possible wife for the young King.

 Catherine Parr died on 5 September 1548 which sent Jane back into the care of her mother.
 Thomas Seymour pressed the Suffolks with demands that he held Jane's wardship and she should be returned to his household.
 Jane returned to Seymour's household and moved into Catherine Parr's apartments.
 Seymour still planned to convince Edward VI to marry Jane, but the king had become distrustful of his two uncles.
 An increasingly desperate Seymour invaded the king's bedchamber in an attempt to abduct him, and shot Edward's beloved dog when the animal tried to protect its master.
 Not long after Seymour was tried for treason and executed on 20 March 1549.
 The Suffolks convinced the Privy Council of their innocence in Seymour's scheme.
 Jane was again recalled home.
 The Duke and Duchess lost hope of marrying her to the king, who was sickly and thought likely not to live.
 For a time it is claimed they contemplated marrying her to Edward Seymour, 1st Earl of Hertford, son of the Lord Protector and Anne Stanhope.
 However, the Lord Protector fell from power and was replaced by John Dudley.